 - Relationship management.
-For sustained success, an organization manages its relationships with interested parties, such as suppliers.
+An organization manages its relationships with interested parties, such as suppliers, for sustained success.

 Should I Get ISO 9001 Certification?

-The ISO 9001 standard is part of the ISO 9000 family of standards, which all address quality management.
+The ISO 9001 standard is part of the ISO 9000 family of standards that address quality management.
 Among these, however, only ISO 9001 is eligible for certification.

 Achieving an attestation of ISO compliance from a certification body accredited by ISO’s Committee on Conformity Assessment (CASCO) demonstrates that your enterprise is serious about quality assurance.
 That enhances your reputation and can give you a competitive edge over non-certified organizations.